shsagir/play-area-sync/docs/hello-world.md

 # To {{ssh-user}}@deploy.{{region}}.frbit.com:{{app-name}}.git
 #  * [new branch]      master -> master
 # Branch master set up to track remote branch master from origin.

+# 7. Every deploy from now on
+$ git push
 ```
 **Got an error?** Please see [access troubleshooting](/access-methods#toc-troubleshooting) and [Git troubleshooting](/git).
 **Did it work?** Cool!
 That's it.
 You now visit your App URL in the browser: